SG-Gon/SaraGTools/SaraGMake/README.md

-    data/Raw/: Add your raw .fastq data files here. 🧬 scripts/: Extract and add the script files from the .zip here. 📂 results/: This directory will store the output files. 📊 Snakemake Workflow: Place the Snakemake .smk file (your pipeline) here. 💼
+    data/Raw/: Add your raw .fastq data files here. 🧬 scripts/: Extract and add the script files from the .zip here. 📂 results/: This directory will store the output files. 📊 Snakemake Workflow: Place the Snakemake designed as "snakefile" here. 💼
 ```
 ### 3️⃣ How to Run the Pipeline in the Terminal 🖥️